Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 ### Embedded C

-As the embedded C code is interpreted at runtime, it's obviously a bit slower than compiled C code, but interpreted code offers the advantage of easy and fast portability, reduces the complexity of compilation for different target platforms and hence speeds up the development process.
+The embedded C code executed with mode (1) is interpreted at runtime, it's obviously a bit slower than compiled C code with mode (2).
+But interpreted code offers the advantage of easy and fast portability, reduces the complexity of compilation for different target platforms and hence speeds up the development process.

 This simple benchmark gives the following results: